owulveryck/blog/content/post/journey-onnx-day1.md

 ![Graph mnist](/assets/onnx/mnist.png)

 Our graph sounds ok, and is representing a convolution neural network.
+This is the end of the first part.

-Now let's implement a real backend to be able to compute that.
+In the next article, let's implement a real backend to be able to compute that.

 # Conclusion

+We are now able to read and understand the information encoded into an ONNX model.
+The next step is to be able to create a real computation graph than can be run.
+That is what we will do in a second post.

+So far, with Go, we can write tiny utilities to extract various informations and represent the models.
+This is independant of any framework and can be used as a standalon tool.

+So far.... so good!